 3. Innovative and creative thinking to create a new strategy and implement new ideas

-4. Communication, team working, leadership and resilience are all needed to see your idea through to the end.
+4. Communication, team working, leadership and resilience are all needed to see your idea through to completion

 - Candidate rated this: 3rd/11th

 Whilst the discrepancy between candidates and employers isn’t large, it is worth pointing out how important passion is.
 Employers only want to hire candidates who clearly want to work for them.
 As we have spoken about before in our careers advice, employers are hiring candidates for potential – potential to learn, grow, develop and become a real asset for the company.
 However, where candidates really become valuable is through a clear desire to work for a company – the rest can be trained.
 Passion has to be present throughout the application process.

 After all, put yourself in an employer’s shoes – would you hire someone who isn’t interested in your company?